Resume

 I learn software rather quickly; pretty fast with Inventor and Solidworks, but I can stomach nearly anything.
 Decent with Photoshop, Krita, I've used REAPER and FL Studio, AE and Kdenlive, Blender, basically if it involves dealing with images, video, audio, 3d models, photography, sheet music, text, or anything else really, I'll probably learn it a bit faster than usual.
 That includes dealing with obtuse corporate bloatware like Made2Manage, which I used for that engineering job near the top of this page.

-Can do some basic sysadmin junk.
-I've built a couple computers, fixed some phones and laptops, did troubleshooting on (troubleshot?) printers, changed operating systems on a few phones and computers, set up this website.
-I can do some basic programming and learn more when needed.
+Can do some intermediate sysadmin tasks.
+I've built a couple computers, fixed some phones and laptops, did troubleshooting on (troubleshot?) printers, and changed operating systems on a few phones and computers.
+Setting up this website required learning some HTML, CSS, dealing with acquiring a domain and setting up various domain records, configuring various reverse proxies, installing programs that use PHP, Docker, NodeJS, etc. I can do some basic programming and learn more when needed.
 Probably not going to write complicated software for you from scratch (at the moment, anyway), but your standard technology problems will start to go away while I'm around.

-Random stuff like knowing a bit of soldering, can sew alright, calligraphy, setting up guitars, setting up and recording with various kinds of microphones, using a couple kinds of 3d printer.
-I'm various degrees of rusty and skilled at this stuff, but I have this habit of delving into random things for a month at a time.
+Misc. skills include soldering, sewing, calligraphy, setting up guitars, setting up and recording with various kinds of microphones, using a couple kinds of 3d printer.
+I'm various degrees of rusty and skilled at this stuff, but can return to reasonable competency without much fuss.

 Go read some of the articles on my site and decide if you like my writing.
 If you do, consider it one of my skills.